PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Step 3**, for companies focusing on self-serve, is to enable people to pay without talking to you.
 Do this only after step 2, and only if it suits your go to market.
 If you're enterprise focused and selling from the top down, it's a bad idea.
 If you're product-led then go for it.

 > **Important:** Don't leap straight to self-serve.
 Remember that, at this stage, you're optimizing for learning, not revenue.
 Jumping too soon to self-serve will reduce your opportunities for learn.
-Talk to your early users about what they're prepared to pay.
+I (with hindsight, corectly) felt it was very important to talk to our early users about what they're prepared to pay.

 Now it's to get your first reference customer.
 This means a customer that pays full list price, is using the product as you expect, and would happily recommend you to others.
 If you manage this five times – congratulations, you've completed the product-market fit game.